jtjj222/noclue/README.md

 These are ideas that I hope to someday include in the book.
 They are mostly notes for myself

-Get up to speed:
-- Basics of designing a program
-- Research skills
-- RPN Calculator in Java, then Racket

-Complexity and Computation:
-- Universal theory of computation
-- Big Oh
-- Complexity
-- Sorting & Binary Search
-- Challenge: Radix sort

 Programming languages:
 - Java
 - Racket
 - C (talk about pointers)
 - Example: Build program from above in all three languages, and compare

-Algorithms and Data Structures:
-- Stacks and Queues
-- Graphs
-- Example: Image shrinking using seam carving
-- Wordnet
-- Regex

 Embeded Programming:
 - Memory management, pointers,